camunda-community-hub/camunda-platform-7-keycloak/README.md

 Keep in mind that Keycloak's `email` attribute might not always be unique, depending on your setup.
 Email uniqueness can be configured on a per realm level depending on the setting *Login with email*.

+## Quickstart

+As a quickstart into using and configuring the plugin we recommend to have a look at the [Installation on Camunda BPM Run](https://github.com/camunda/camunda-bpm-identity-keycloak/tree/master/examples/run).
+You'll find a chapter "Docker Sample Setup" at the end of the README.
+This is a simple starting point.

+If your intention is a complete SSO setup on Kubernetes you'll be more happy with the next reference.

 ## Sample Spring Boot Project with SSO on Kubernetes

 A sample project using this plugin including a basic SSO and Kubernetes setup can be found under [Camunda Showcase for Spring Boot & Keycloak Identity Provider](https://github.com/camunda/camunda-bpm-identity-keycloak/tree/master/examples/sso-kubernetes).
 See directory `examples`.